maverstr/FabAcademy2021-Maxime_Verstraeten/docs/project/PressureChamber.md

 ## The mechanical design

 The design is very simple, a rectangular box in plexiglass (PMMA) with some inputs and outputs.
-To make sure these outputs are sealed and airtight, I use a D-sub connector for the electronics with additional flange and screw kit for sealing, and I apply a silicone sealing around each fluidic connector.
+To make sure these outputs are sealed and airtight, I use a D-sub 25 connector for the electronics with additional flange and screw kit for sealing, and I apply a silicone sealing around each fluidic connector (barbed and Luer locks connectors).

 The dimensions are: 250x300x350mm